 The fallout from the Texas health benefit scam continues.
 On December 14, Brian Haney, part-owner of a Vidor, Texas pharmacy, pleaded guilty in Austin federal court to a two-count information for bribery and tax fraud in connection with his payment of more than $800,000 in kickbacks to Garry Craighead, operator of a chain of physical rehab clinics across the state.
-The kickbacks were in exchange for referrals by Craighead to participating pharmacies, which inflated prescription prices based on Worker’s Compensation claims.
-The scam cost the Department of Labor nearly $18 million.
+The kickbacks were in exchange for referrals by Craighead to participating pharmacies, based on false or inflated worker’s compensation claims, that cost the Department of Labor nearly $18 million.
 The case followed an investigation by the FBI, IRS, U.S. Army, U.S. Postal Service and U.S. Labor Department’s Office of Inspector General.
 A sentencing date has yet to be set.

 Brian Haney, now 37, was part-owner of a pharmacy in the southeast Texas community of Vidor.
 According to prosecutors, he did more than simply run a business.
 During November 30, 2011-January 2, 2012, he paid Craighead cash bribes totaling $813,560.87 in exchange for patient referrals, many covered by union-sponsored health plans.
 In turn, Haney’s pharmacy overcharged customers for compound drug prescriptions.
 In addition, said the feds, Haney filed a false income tax return for 2013.
 Craighead pleaded guilty in December 2015, and was sentenced this past June.
 A Houston-based pharmacist, Nermin Awad El-Hadik, pleaded guilty in November to making more than $5 million in kickbacks for the same purpose.
 Haney’s guilty plea represents another coda to this tale.